hashicorp/terraform-provider-consul/website/docs/r/acl_auth_method.markdown

 * `config` - (Optional) The raw configuration for this ACL auth method.
 This attribute is deprecated and will be removed in a future version. `config_json` should be used instead.
-* `namespace` - (Optional, Enterprise Only) The namespace to create the policy within.
+* `namespace` - (Optional, Enterprise Only) The namespace in which to create the auth method.
 * `namespace_rule` - (Optional, Enterprise Only) A set of rules that control which namespace tokens created via this auth method will be created within.